microsoft/pai/pai-management/doc/how-to-setup-dev-box.md

         --name=dev-box \
         dev-box

-# Working in your maintain-box
+# Working in your dev-box
 sudo docker exec -it dev-box /bin/bash cd /pai/pai-management

+# Now you are free to configure your cluaster and run PAI commands...

 ```